A catastrophe machine

 The right hand figure is the so-called catastrophe surface for this machine.
 For each possible center of gravity $(x, y)$ in the parabola, we give it z-coordinates for the critical points of the energy function, in other words, the zeros of the derivative of the potential energy function.
 That turns out to be a cubic polynomial in this case.
 The roots of a cubic polynomial vary continuously with the coefficients, and there can be one, two, or three roots.
 The catastrophe occurs when the point must “jump” across the fold on the catastrophe surface.

 Two accessible introductions to the subject for anyone who has taken multivariable calculus are Curves and Singularities by J.W.
 Bruce and P.J.
 Giblin; Catastrophe Theory and its Applications by Tim Poston and Ian Stewart.
 Bruce and Giblin analyze this particular catastrophe in detail in Chapter 1, which they call the Poston catastrophe machine.
 This critique of catastrophe theory is among the more famous in mathematics.
-I think it still makes a great read, for the types of issues one encounters while doing modeling.
+I think it still makes a great read, for the types of issues one encounters while doing modeling (but see this response).